The world of "email" can sometimes seem complicated. But, really, the rules that govern email behavior are simple.

 Only send an email that clearly identifies who it is from and what it is about

-Now, let's focus on the second rule "only send an email that clearly identifies who it is from and what it is about".
+Now, let's focus on the second email etiquette rule.
+"Only send an email that clearly identifies who it is from and what it is about".
 Again, Elastic Email has a few features that make this easy to automate.

 Using Your Domain